About the Charity

 Jonathon is a registered Radiographer and holds an MBA in Business Management.
 Jonathon was diagnosed as being on the Autism Spectrum at 23yrs old and uses his knowledge of the NHS and Business Management to support our charity.

 Paul works full time in IT as well as being our technical officer.
 He holds a Computer Science degree from the University of Nottingham and was diagnosed at the age of 27.
 Since his diagnosis he has found a real passion for helping other Autistic Adults both in the workplace and as part of our charity.

 Executive Secretary - Rose Robbins

 Rose is a children's book illustrator and published author who spends most of her time trialling different methods of finding the perfect work-life balance.
 She is currently studying at a post graduate level whilst voluntarily supporting the Executive Committee with administrative tasks.

 The Trustee Committee

 The function of a Trustee Committee within a charity is to ensure the Charity is meeting it’s charitable aims and working in the best interests of it’s beneficiaries (people who benefit from the charity).
 Trustee’s are not allowed to financially gain from the Charity, so are all voluntary positions.
 They meet three to four times a year to discuss the needs of the Charity and to check the Executive Committee is doing it’s best to support that work.

-We currently have three members on our Trustee Committee, all are diagnosed Autistic adults without intellectual disabilities.
+We currently have four members on our Trustee Committee, all are diagnosed Autistic adults without intellectual disabilities.
 The information of Trustee’s are public knowledge and are viewable on the Charity Commission website, simply search for Autistic Nottingham and our charity number 118 3725.